adithya8/Deep-Trace/README.md

 - All the code files are inside the folder `Final Bi-CLDNN`.
--- The required functions are inside `Model_Functions.py`.
+- The required functions are inside `Final Bi-CLDNN/Model_Functions.py`.
--- The data will be uploaded to a drive and the link will be updated in this document soon.
+- The data will be uploaded to a drive and the link will be updated in this document soon.